AthleteX-DAO/athletex-sops/Strategic_Plan.md

 Optically positioned as the NASDAQ of Athlete Performance

-Greater than 1,000 DAU, and growing at a rate of 5x annualized
+Greater than 1,000 MOM, and growing at a rate of 5x annualized
-// since we are 1 year into tracking DAU, let's track growth as MoM

 Our Values